OISF/suricata/doc/userguide/quickstart.rst

 The syntax and logic behind those signatures is covered in other chapters.
 This will alert on any IP traffic that has the content within its payload.
 This rule can be triggered quite easy.
-Before we trigger it, start ``tail`` to see updates to ``fast.log``.
+Before you trigger it, start ``tail`` to see updates to ``fast.log``.

 Rule trigger::